SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/troubleshooting.md

 ### During login to CRM Online with O365 authentication activated (N/A for SuperId with IDP)

 * "We were unable to log you in through Office 365.
-Error: access\_denied."
+Error: access_denied."

 ![x][img2]

 This is due to users does not have sufficient read access to the SharePoint Group area where the Integration App is, and/or users do not have sufficient read access to the SharePoint root area

-### During upload of new templates or creating new documents in SharePoint
+### During the upload of new templates or creating new documents in SharePoint

 #### Error saving document